 My favorite spot in Saqqara was the funerary complex of Djoser because of its high walls, cubic-like structure, and vibrant orange colors throughout.

 The Great Sphinx of Giza is a mythical creature that has the head of a human and the body of a lion that lies in the Giza Plateau directly in front of the Great Pyramids.

-The Great Sphinx is mythicized as treacherous and those who cannot answer its riddle suffer a fate of being killed and eaten by the monster.
+The Great Sphinx is mythicized as treacherous and those who cannot answer its riddle suffer the fate of being killed and eaten by the monster.

 The Great Sphinx was one of my favorite locations to shoot in the Giza Plateau as the head of the Sphinx lines up perfectly in the center of one of the Great Pyramids.

-After a full day of exploring the Giza Plateau on day 2 of the Egypt and Jordan Tour, we headed south on the bus for a 10-hour journey to Luxor, arriving at the hotel around midnight.
+After a full day of exploring the Giza Plateau on day 2, we headed south on the bus for a 10-hour journey to Luxor, arriving at the hotel around midnight.

 DAY 3: LUXOR

 Day 3 on the Egypt itinerary kicks off with an early start for exploring Karnak Temple in Luxor.